 But then again, there is an alternative to buying dog food at all – and it could very solve some of your own eco shortfalls…

-2. Waste not want not – Your pooch can help you become all the greener
+2. Waste want not – Your pooch can help you become all the greener

 The average American household throws away $640 of food every year (USA Today) – food that could have otherwise gone toward feeding the pet pooch.
-Given that dogs benefit from a diet of unprocessed meat and veg (as compared to the practically unknown contents of the average dog tin) this seems like an easy win all round – for the planet, for your own carbon footprint and for the pet dog who’ll likely appreciate a seeming upgrade in his diet.
+Given that dogs benefit from a diet of unprocessed meat and veg (as compared to the practically unknown contents of the average dog) this seems like an easy win all round – for the planet, for your own carbon footprint, and for the pet dog who’ll likely appreciate a seeming upgrade in his diet.

 3. From one form of waste to another – scoop up that poop eco-style

 What do you use to bundle your dog’s poo up once they’ve done their business out and about?
-In all likelihood you use a plastic bag that won’t breakdown in landfill for 50 years+.
-Today, there are many poop bags on the market that are not only bio-degradable, but that are actually flushable as well.
+In all likelihood, you use a plastic bag that won’t breakdown in the landfill for 50 years+.
+Today, many poop bags on the market are not only bio-degradable but are actually flushable as well.
 This adds an extra green bonus, as your dog waste won’t need to be hauled away by the trucks that collect the local garbage.

 4. Don’t leave your waste behind

-5. *Gulp* Spray or neuter your furry friend
+5. *Gulp* Spay or neuter your furry friend

 America has a serious problem with dog and cat overpopulation – with more than 2.4 million perfectly healthy critters being put down every year (equating to one every 13 seconds [Humane Society]).